sajjad1993/uploader/README.md

 ./ascii_<platform>_x64
 ```

-To test your solution, first make sure you have your server
+To test your solution, first, make sure you have your server
 running and listening on `http://localhost:4444`.
 Ensure our executable has execution rights (`chmod +x`) and run it:

 ```bash